JacoboDuez/pacMen/README.md

 # pacMen
-Program to inject several img tags in the HTML code and simulate a bouncing behaviour on the screen.
+Program to inject several img tags in the HTML code and link them to a PacMan image.The program simulates the bouncing of PacMen image tags within the screen.